 The Free-Motion Lilac Pillow Thread

-Katrina uses a brand new thread by Sulky, called Filaine, which is not yet available to the public (So here’s your sneak peek!).
+Katrina uses a brand new thread by Sulky, called Filaine, which is now available to purchase.
 She inverted the thread spool so it flowed off the spool pin better and provided a more balanced stitch.

-You don’t have to wait for the Filaine release to make this fun project!
-This Free-Motion Lilac Pillow is easily made with Sulky Cotton Petites, a heavyweight thread that provides a nice texture and strength for the free-motion technique.
+Experiment with the heavyweight thread to make this fun project!
+This Free-Motion Lilac Pillow is also easily made with Sulky Cotton Petites, a heavyweight thread that provides a nice texture and strength for the free-motion technique.